Blitz Report™ Installation Guide

 If you run a Blitz Report containing a date column value between 1-Jan-1900 and 28-Feb-1900, these dates show incorrecly with one day added in the Excel output file

-Microsoft Excel incorrectly treating 1900 as a leap year and showing incorrect dates
+Microsoft Excel incorrectly treating 1900 as a leap year, causing incorrect dates in Blitz Report output

 This is a bug in Microsoft Excel incorrectly treating 1900 as a leap year as explained in their documentation.